vapourismo/luwra/README.md

 ## Usage
 Most of Luwra's features are based on template specialization.
 If you are not familiar with templates in C++, I highly recommend you inform yourself about them.
-Otherwise the following examples will have no use to you.
+Otherwise the following examples will not be of use to you.

 ### Types
 A template `Value<T>` exists to capsulate push and check mechanisms for a type `T`.
 Default